 But, I can just…turn it to 1!

 Very few tube amps above 30 watts (if any!) are going to sound like they’re meant to sound at low volumes.
-You’d probably have to set yours to less than 1 to get a reasonable volume for an apartment, and the sound you’ll get will be thin and not nearly as responsive as it is when you can get those power tubes cooking.
+You’d probably have to dial yours in to less than 1 to get a reasonable volume for an apartment, and the sound you’ll get will be thin and not nearly as responsive as it is when you can get those power tubes cooking.
 It would be like owning a Ferrari and only driving it through school zones.

 Well, then maybe…I can like, get an attenuator?